This page contains information about the cemetery and crematorium at Maunu.

 Maunu Park is the main cemetery for the district and has the capacity for burials, cremations, ash burials and scattering of ashes.

 Cremations take place in the crematorium six days a week and the crematorium chapel, set in glades of native bush, is available for small family services and committals.

 To view a map of the cemetery plots, follow the link below.

 Maunu Cemetery Plan

-The RSA section of the cemetery is the focus of ANZAC Day services.
+The Veteran's section of the cemetery is the focus of ANZAC Day services.
 Both burial and ash plots are available on application.
-Veterans Affairs approved black ceramic flower vases can be installed free of charge on RSA plots.

 Veteran's Affairs New Zealand Opens in a new window.